DannyRyman19/CamoTracker/index.md

 ---

 ## Our Apps
-We have apps for both Cold War and Modern Warfare!
+We have apps Cold War, Modern Warfare & now Vanguard!
 Click on an image to learn more!

 |Modern Warfare|Cold War|Vanguard|
 |-|-|-|